StefanosChaliasos/solidity-inline-assembly/SETUP.md

 We provide a Dockerfile to build an image based on Ubuntu 18.04 that contains:

 * An installation of Python (version 3.9.10).
-* An install of SQLite3.
+* An installation of SQLite3.
+* An installation of latex.
 * Various command-line utilities (i.e., `jq`, `curl`, and `cloc`).
 * Python packages for analyzing Solidity files, performing HTTP requests,